Last updated: March 13th, 2018

 If you’re reading this, it may just be because you’re 40 years old (or older) and are now seriously considering the fact that you need a life insurance policy.
 And if you’re like most people, you’re probably looking for the best rates.
 You can start comparing rates immediately using our online quote tool, but keep reading if you’re interested in learning more about what life insurance costs for someone your age, as well as what your specific policy options could be.
 Also, maybe you haven’t considered final expense life insurance, but it’s definitely something to think about.
 Let our professionals assist you in your search.

 Life insurance is the most important safety net that you’ll ever buy for your loved ones.
-It’s one of the few ways that you can guarantee that your family will have money in case something tragic were to happen to you, but it can be difficult to find an affordable plan the older that you are.
+It’s one of the few ways that you can guarantee that your family will have money once you pass away, but it can be difficult to find an affordable plan the older that you are.

 Permanent Life Insurance vs. Term Life Insurance